 We aim to work hand in hand with touristic businesses, community groups, tourists and schools in Minca to turn them into leading examples for the local sustainable development.
 Therefore, we are putting in place a project that helps local businesses to design a personalized plan to adopt more sustainable business practices and management and reduce single plstic use in this location.

-- The steep increase of tourist numbers in Minca results in a rapid growth of tourist-oriented businesses in and around the village.
+- The steep increase of tourism and tourist-oriented businesses in and around the village.

 New businesses often open uncontrolled or unsupervised by public authorities.

-- Increased levels of production, consumption and inappropriate waste management result in rapid resource exhaustion and a multiplication of waste.
+- Increased levels of production, consumption result in rapid resource exhaustion and a multiplication of waste.